Don’t pay more tax than you need to – stay vigilant towards these Permanent Establishment risks when operating globally

 How Would I Accidentally Trigger a Permanent Establishment?

-PE is a broadly defined concept, and many companies court Permanent Establishment risks every day without necessarily knowing it If your employees regularly visit or conduct business on your behalf in another country, you may be liable for a PE.
-The same is true if project-based work overruns beyond the six-month threshold.
-Companies that render technical or consultancy services abroad also run a Permanent Establishment risk.
+PE is a broadly defined concept, and many companies court Permanent Establishment risks every day without necessarily knowing it.
+If your employees regularly visit or conduct business on your behalf in other countries, you may be liable for a PE.

-How Can I Mitigate Permanent Establishment Risks?
+How Can I Avoid Permanent Establishment Risk?

 1. Keep Tabs on Overseas Assignments

 If you send employees abroad, you need to ensure that they don’t stay longer than six months.
 You should also inform them that they are not to conduct substantial business activities beyond preparatory or auxiliary work.
 The same goes for any third-party intermediary agents you hire.
-It should be noted that sending people with ‘sales’ in their job description abroad will increase your PE risk.

 2. Keep robust records

-You should maintain scrupulous records of your activities in other countries.
-If your company’s status is ever questioned by foreign authorities, your record books are your best way of proving that nothing about your operations would trigger a PE.
+If foreign authorities ever question your company’s status, your record books are your best way of proving that nothing about your operations would trigger a PE.

 3. Review Your Overseas Operations

 It’s unlikely that your company would be running an office in another country without your knowledge.
 But is there any chance that your use of third-party companies in other countries might tip you over the line of Permanent Establishment?
-This is the time to review your documents and contracts to make sure they don’t contain any nasty, non-compliant surprises.

 4. Research PE Regulations

 Countries can differ in their definitions of what constitutes a Permanent Establishment.
 Before commencing any work abroad, make sure you’re familiar with the lay of the land in that location.
-If you need to know the finer details of tax, legal and compliance regulations for any country, Centuro Global’s AI-powered platform puts it all at your fingertips.
-Wherever you want to operate, come prepared with instant, carefully vetted information.
-If you want to see how it works, try it out for yourself here.